Sponsors: Rome Snowboards, Arc’teryx Equipment, Sweet Helmets, The Rude Boys Snowboard Shop, Hillbilly Wax Works, Whistler/Blackcomb

 Home: Coastal B.C. is my home now, but Whistler/Blackcomb is my local hill.

-Stance: Goofy, 23 inches wide, with eighteen degrees on the front foot and negative-six on the rear.
+Stance: Goofy, 22.5 inches wide, with 24-degrees angle on the front foot and negative-six on the back.

 Forward lean: I use a fair bit ’cause I like the responsiveness.
 I use less in the backcountry so my board isn’t super edgy at speed or on landings.

 Board: I ride a Rome Design 162 ($550) most of the time.
 I’ll ride the 158 a bit in the late spring and summer, and the 165 for AK style sometimes.
 I like to get used to one board and just stick with it.
 The Design is super versatile and rides everywhere.
 I ride a centered stance for everything, and I don’t want to be changing between different boards and different stances for different riding.

 Boots: Rome Folsom ($230) in black, size 10.

 Bindings: Rome Targa ($230) in white.

 Personal Settings: I have a very specific technique for lacing my boots.
 Liners get done up tight.
 Shells get done up tight around the ankle and then progressively looser toward the shin, and I never do up the top lace hook on my shells.
 My boots feel forgiving initially that way, but progressively more supportive the more I push on ‘em.